jbettencourt10/cs326-final-iota/docs/milestone2.md

 ### Divison of Labor
-Jarred: I handled the server.js routing and setting up the IMDB api (which is limited to 100 calls per day).
+Jarred: Handled the server.js routing and setting up the IMDB api (which is limited to 100 calls per day).

-Bill: Linked pages together and updated old html/javascript
+Bill: Linked pages together and updated old html/javascript.

-Thao:
+Thao: Handled Heroku deployment and updating CSS and HTML.